New York State Route 101: Route description

-CR 101
+South of NY 25A (CR 101)

 CR 101 begins at an intersection with Shelter Rock Road (CR 8) and Herricks Road near Herricks High School.
 The route heads eastward as Searingtown Road, passing to the south of the high school and to the north of a small pond.
 One block east of Herricks Road, CR 101 intersects with Old Searingtown Road, a former alignment of the current CR 101 alignment.
 At this point, the highway curves to the northeast and passes through a small area of trees nestled amongst a large, residential area bordering Williston Park.
 Old Searingtown Road rejoins CR 101 at the northern edge of the forested area.

 The route continues north, serving as the boundary between Searingtown and Albertson as it proceeds past side streets lined by homes.
 At I.U.
 Willets Road, CR 101 serves the Henry Viscardi School and enters Searingtown.
 Just inside of the community, CR 101 intersects Hilldale Drive and Dogwood Road, two local streets connecting to Herricks Middle School.
 The route continues on through Searingtown into the village of North Hills, where the homes give way to trees as it turns to the northeast and passes under the Northern State Parkway.
 A short distance after the Northern Parkway overpass, CR 101 meets the Long Island Expressway (Interstate 495) by way of Nassau Boulevard—the southern service road—and North Service Road.

 North of the Long Island Expressway, CR 101 passes by Christopher Morley Park to the east and residential neighborhoods to the west.
 Past the park, CR 101 enters an area with more residential development as it begins to run along the western boundary of Roslyn Estates and the eastern edge of Manhasset.
 The homes give way to commercial developments as the highway approaches Flower Hill and NY 25A (Northern Boulevard).
 Searingtown Road becomes Port Washington Boulevard and CR 101 becomes NY 101 upon intersecting NY 25A.

+Historically, Searingtown Road was known as Searington–Flower Hill Road.